Common First Aid Mistakes

 What to do: Apply direct downward pressure on the wound (use a thick layer of sterile gauze under

-your hands if it's available), and then wrap the wound securely when the bleeding stops.
+your hands if it's available).
+Then wrap the wound securely when the bleeding stops.

-If it continues to bleed or appears to need stitches, seek medical care.
+If it continues to bleed or seems to need stitches, get medical care.
+But if bleeding

-When you have a speck of dirt or some other debris in your eye, the feeling
+When you have a speck of dirt or some other small object in your eye, the feeling

-can be extremely aggravating.
-Although you may want to rub your eye to remove the debris,
+can be extremely annoying.
+You may want to rub your eye to remove the object.
+But

-hold back from rubbing your eye.
-Rubbing your eye when there is a foreign object in
+don't rub your eye.
+Rubbing your eye when there is a foreign object in it can cause

-What to do: Since tears alone probably won't be enough to wash out the debris, rinse your eye
+What to do: Tears alone likely won't be enough to wash out the object.
+Instead, rinse your eye

 with clean tap water.
 Get medical care if the feeling continues.